 Try my favorite Sour Cream Chocolate Chip Cookies for the softest, most delicious sour cream cookies!
 I loved the recipe so much that I also made a lemon version.
 These Lemon Sour Cream Cookies are tangy, tender and so easy to bake up!

-- USE ROOM TEMPERATURE BUTTER: For room temperature butter, leave the butter on the counter for about an hour.
-If it’s too cold, the dough will be too crumbly.
-If it’s too soft, the dough will be too sticky.
-To prevent this from happening, allow the butter to sit out at room temperature for an hour before starting.
+- USE ROOM TEMPERATURE BUTTER: Leave the butter on the counter for about an hour.
 If you’re short on time or forgot to leave your butter out, check out this article on how to Soften Butter Quickly from Sally’s Baking Addiction.

-- ACCURATELY MEASURE YOUR FLOUR: Be careful not to dredge your measuring cup in the flour.
-Doing so packs flour in and causes you to use too much.
-Too much flour makes your cookies dry and prevents them from spreading.
-To better measure your flour, spoon the flour into your measuring cup, then use a knife to level it off.
+- ACCURATELY MEASURE YOUR FLOUR: Avoid dredging your measuring cup in the flour.
+This packs flour in and causes you to use too much.
+To better measure your flour, spoon the flour into your measuring cup.
+Use a knife to level it off.

 Store this cake in an air tight container in the refrigerator or at room temperature for up to 4 days.